sampottinger/cdibase/README.md

 <br>
 ### Standards, Conventions, and State of Development

 Ideally future development should follow an 80% unit testing coverage guidelines for the controllers with discretionary unit test coverage for the utilities.
 Python code should include [epydoc](http://epydoc.sourceforge.net/) inline documentation and should follow [Google's Python Style Guidelines](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html).
+Note, after the drop of mox, test code is excluded from the style guidelines due to things like line length but conformance is still recommended when convenient.